 Strict work permit regulations exist to ensure that Caymanians, the spouses of Caymanians, Permanent Residents and existing residents are given preference (in that order) for any position.
 This can be something of a minefield for the uninitiated.

-In appropriate circumstances and upon suitable application, the Chief Immigration Officer or his designate, may grant a Temporary Work Permit to an individual permitting them to engage in gainful employment in the Cayman Islands.
+In appropriate circumstances and upon suitable application, the Director of WORC or her designate, may grant a Temporary Work Permit to an individual permitting them to engage in gainful employment in the Cayman Islands.

 All foreign nationals gainfully employed in the Cayman Islands are currently entitled to be considered for the grant of a work permit for up to nine years.
 After eight years, most residents are assured of the right to apply for Permanent Residence.
 After nine years, foreign nationals who are subject to a nine year term limit and have not applied for Permanent Residence will generally not be granted any form of work permit until they have ceased to be resident in the Cayman Islands for at least one year.

 All immigration permit forms and instructions can be downloaded from the Department of WORC’s website.
 Various law firms and immigration service providers are also available to assist.

 For persons already resident in Cayman for six months.

 Subject to some exceptions, the holder of a work permit may not change his/her employer for the duration of a permit.
 Changing employers upon the expiry of a work permit is permitted, although a release letter from the previous employer is usually requested before the relevant board or WORC official will grant a permit in favour of a new employer.